coding-stick/MNIST-ReLU-MLP/README.md

 # Neural Network Visualizer – MNIST Classification
 # !!!
 You need to map mnist_test.csv (feature values 0-255) to mnist_mapped.csv (0-1) !!!

+Go to mnist_test.ipynb and run the first few cells

 This project is an **interactive visualizer** for a **multi-layer perceptron (MLP)** that classifies handwritten digits from the **MNIST dataset**.
 It trains the model in real-time while showing: